-Most “top attractions” lists for the French capital, including my own, suggest a boat tour of the Seine or Paris’ other waterways.
+Most “top attractions” lists for the French capital, including my own, suggest a boat tour of the Seine or other waterways in Paris.
 But since these sorts of cruises are so commonplace– and hardly original– you may wonder whether they’re really worth your time and money.

-What Are The Pros of Taking a Boat Cruise?
+What Are The Pros of Taking a Seine River Cruise?

 What’s more, these basic cruises are affordable and accessible to all, no matter your budget or mobility levels.